Things to See and Do in Corfe Castle

 Majestic castle ruins

 Corfe Castle, now owned by the National Trust, was built in 1086 and was one of the country’s great strongholds.
-It was defended by Lady Bankes (the wife of its owner) during the English Civil War, before being betrayed by someone inside the castle.
+It was defended by Lady Bankes (the wife of its owner) during the English Civil War, before being betrayed by one of her own soldiers.
 For her heroic efforts, the parliamentarians allowed Lady Bankes to go free, but destroyed the Castle in 1646 to stop it being used in the future.

 Some of the ruined stone was used in the building of the village and the houses are built of local stone, making it one of the most attractive villages in Dorset.

 If you are curious as to what the Castle would have looked like before it was destroyed during the Civil War, why not visit Corfe Castle Model Village?
-Step in back in time to see what it would have looked like in 1646, play games in the gardens or enjoy a cream tea in the courtyard café.
+Step in back in time to see the castle in 1646, play games in the gardens or enjoy a cream tea in the courtyard café.

 Along with the Castle and Model Village there is a vintage railway station where you can catch a steam train with Swanage Railway.
 While you're there, why not pop into the museum found next to the Railway Station to see memorabilia and a train engine close-up.